Pro Evolution Soccer 2019: Competitions

 Fifteen leagues are fully licensed in the game.
 All the teams of these leagues appearing feature real players, kits, and logos.
 The licenses for the Brazilian Campeonato Brasileiro Série A, French Ligue 1 & Ligue 2, and the Dutch Eredivisie are retained.
 Ten new league licenses have been obtained: the Colombian Categoría Primera A, the Argentine Primera División, the Belgian First Division A, the Chilean Primera División, the Danish Superliga, the Portuguese Primeira Liga, the Russian Premier League, the Scottish Premiership, the Swiss Super League, and the Turkish Süper Lig.
 The Russian Premier League deal is exclusive.

 The Argentine Primera División appeared in PES 2018 with licensed teams but unlicensed league names, featuring as the Argentine League.
 Additionally, the Primeira Liga was featured as an unlicensed league, being referred to in-game as Portugal League, with fictional team names aside the Big Three – Benfica, Porto, and Sporting CP.
 On 28 September, Konami announced that an exclusivity agreement was reached with Argentinian side Boca Juniors.

 Konami has retained the license for the AFC Champions League, remaining in the game since its introduction in PES 2014.

 The English Premier League and EFL Championship, the Italian Serie A, and the Spanish La Liga appear as unlicensed leagues in the game, as with previous editions.
 These leagues, however, feature real players.
 Serie A, referred to in-game as Italian League, have all clubs licensed, except Juventus.
 Fictional versions of the second divisions in Italy and Spain do not feature in the game, unlike in previous seasons.
 A new league, Thailand's Thai League, was announced on 4 September 2018.

 Other licensed clubs

 Twelve additional clubs are licensed in the game without being partnered with and without their league being licensed in the game.
 These are Brazilian club RB Brasil, Croatians Dinamo Zagreb, Czech side Slavia Prague, German side Bayer Leverkusen, the Greek quartet of AEK Athens, Olympiacos, Panathinaikos and PAOK, Romanian side FCSB, Ukraine's big two of Dynamo Kyiv and Shakhtar Donetsk and the Swedish team Malmö FF.

-Argentine club Guillermo Brown and German teams Borussia Dortmund and RB Leipzig does not appear in the game, despite appearing in PES 2018 as additionally licensed clubs.
+Argentine club Guillermo Brown and German teams Borussia Dortmund and RB Leipzig do not appear in the game, despite appearing in PES 2018 as additionally licensed clubs.